pepopo978/SuperWowCombatLogger/README.md

 # Installation
+This requires https://github.com/balakethelock/SuperWoW to work.

-Remove `AdvancedVanillaCombatLog` directory from your addons folder but leave AdvancedVanillaCombatLog_Helper.
+Remove `AdvancedVanillaCombatLog` directory from your addons folder if it existed but leave `AdvancedVanillaCombatLog_Helper`.

 Place `SuperWowCombatLogger` in Interface/Addons.

 # Preparing for upload